killingerpirmin/Scripts/README.md

 Ctg_file_1-10

-	Example Ctg_file for the use in modedSSR
+	Example Ctg_file for the use in modedSSR.